AbstractUmbra/ip-checker/README.md

 This utility will fetch my current IPv4 address and update my Cloudflare A record for home as needed.

 It checks every 5 minutes.

+If you want to run it yourself you can look at the [example config](./config.example.json) file and update with the necessary values.